About Matt LeBlanc

 My “outside the boundaries” style of abstract art, have also allowed me to create art on clocks, quality furniture, and even my own personal coffee brand label.

-In 2013 I took my biggest leap and put on a show that was still a fusion of art, music, dance, and fashion, but became a SHOW with ART and STORY.
+In 2013 I took my biggest leap and put on a show that was still a fusion of art, music, dance, and fashion, but became fully produced show.
 It was a magical night to a sell-out crowd of over 1 000 people.
 Taking FUSION to a level that could rival Casino New Brunswick’s big acts was huge for me.
 My drive for paint outside the lines kind of creativity will keep it fresh and completely unexpected each year.

 Part of my psychological makeup is that I am always pushing myself to do more, be more, and experiment more.
 In my art I sometimes go back to the beginning and teach myself new techniques.
 They aren’t always a success, but I believe that it is out of making mistakes that the next great thing will come.